baofinance/bao-factory/README.md

 yarn test           # convenience wrapper that invokes forge test
 ```

 Downstream projects should rely on these tests rather than duplicating BaoFactory harnesses.
-When integration tests need a deployed factory on a fresh chain, use `BaoFactoryFoundryLib.deployForTesting()` (which will `vm.etch` Nick's Factory if required) and then configure operators through the helper.
+When integration tests need a deployed factory on a fresh chain, use `BaoFactoryFoundryLib.deployForTesting()` (which will `vm.etch` Nick's Factory if required) and then configure operators through the helper. bao-base now imports the FundedVault/NonPayableVault mocks directly from `lib/bao-factory/test/` to keep CREATE3-with-value coverage centralized; prefer doing the same if you need those funded scenarios elsewhere.